 Does the Code cover business practices on mobile devices?

-As of September 1, 2015 the NAI is enforcing the 2015 Update to the Code of Conduct, which addresses member company practices in web browsers, on mobile devices.
-The NAI began enforcement of the 2015 Update to the Mobile Application Code, which addresses member company practices in mobile applications, on member on January 1, 2016.
+In 2015, the NAI began enforcement of the 2015 Update to the Code of Conduct, which addressed member company practices on mobile device web browsers.
+The NAI began enforcement of the 2015 Update to the Mobile Application Code, which addresses the collection and use of data on mobile applications for Tailored Advertising purposes in 2016.

 What is the purpose of the commentary to the Code?